-NY officer's body camera reveals horriffic murder-for-hire crime scene
+NY officer's body camera reveals horrific murder-for-hire crime scene

 “This is probably by far the most interesting and the most complicated case that I've ever been part of,” Lewis said.
 “Everything was circumstantial when it came to Thomas Clayton… You could explain away a lot of them calls and a lot of the circumstances but you couldn't explain all of it away.”

 Tom Clayton was also found guilty.

-His lawyers told ABC News they plan to appeal after sentencing.
+He appealed his case and an appeals court upheld Clayton's conviction this month.
+However, Clayton's attorney, Brian Shiffrin, said that next, he aims to take the case to the Court of Appeals, the state's highest court, according to the Star-Gazette.

 Kelley Clayton’s family is trying to move forward the best they can.
 Since her murder, the children have been living with Bourgeois and her husband.

-Earlier this month, Tom Clayton’s former team the Elmira Jackals hosted a Domestic Violence Awareness Night in memory of Kelley Clayton.
+In March 2017, Tom Clayton’s former team the Elmira Jackals hosted a Domestic Violence Awareness Night in memory of Kelley Clayton.
 All ticket proceeds went to support her children, who were there to drop the first puck.

 Bourgeois said she’s grateful to have her sister’s children because they help her stay present, but if there was one thing she could say to their father, it would be that she will make sure Kelley Clayton’s memory lives on.

-“I also would say, “You took her life, not her light, and her light will shine forever, through Charlie, through Cullen, through me, through my brother, through my mother, forever, and we’ll be OK.’”
+“I also would say, “You took her life, not her light, and her light will shine forever, through [her children], through me, through my brother, through my mother, forever, and we’ll be OK.’”

-Note: Editor's Note: An updated version of this story makes the Clayton children anonymous to protect their identities.